 It's not worth emailing or ringing unis to ask about this before results are out – the admissions departments won't be able to give you an answer.

 Instead of worrying, try to focus on the things you can control.
 Maybe start researching courses and universities you might be interested in if you do end up using Clearing.

 How can I tell if a particular course will be in Clearing?

-Some courses, such as medicine and nursing, are almost never available via Clearing and some unis, like Oxford, Cambridge and LSE, haven't chosen to offer places via clearing yet.
+Some courses, such as medicine, are almost never available via Clearing and some unis, like Oxford, Cambridge and LSE, haven't chosen to offer places via Clearing yet.